Frequently Asked Questions

-- The effective date of child care services is the date that the Program Eligibility Specialist makes a determination that all eligibility requirements have been met (not the date on the application), and a Certificate of Authorization has been keyed into the child care system.
+- The effective date of child care services is the date that the Family Support Specialist makes a determination that all eligibility requirements have been met (not the date on the application), and a Certificate of Authorization has been keyed into the child care system.

 - I am moving to another county, how do I change my child care provider?

 - Where can I find the Minimum Licensing Requirements for Licensed Child Care Family Homes, Registered Child Care Family Homes, Child Care Centers or Out of School Time?

 - Where can I find the application to become a Licensed Day Care Facility?

 - Do you have the Technical Assistance Packet online?